DCHS's I Served... program is a platform for Dutchess County veterans to share what they want us to know, in their own words.

 Above left: interviewees and their friends and families gathered July 28 to get a preview of the "I served..." pilot video at Milan Town Hall.
 Extraordinary thanks to the seven interviewees for their candor and participation.
 Above right: left to right, John Byron, Victor Sepe, Julia Liu, Greg Liu with Ken Mallen seated.
 Bob Couse absent from photo.
 We regret to announce that George Mackey passed away on July 20th.
 We are grateful not only for his service, but his story of service that he leaves us.
 "I served..." is an evolving program, please help spread the word to help us gain funding, and audiences for these lessons to be shared.
 Below: the seven men and women in our launch video.

-Below left: Spanish American War Veteran of Pine Plains, Fred Knickerbocker, is profiled by his great-great-grandson, J.M.
+Below: Spanish American War Veteran of Pine Plains, Fred Knickerbocker, is profiled by his great-great-grandson, J.M.
 Kemp, in a 2018 DCHS Yearbook article.
-Below right: images used as backdrop for talk by Kemp at DCHS 2018 Annual Meeting.
+Further below are images from a talk Kemp gave at the 2018 Annual Meeting.
+Below right: Newspaper clippings relating to Knickerbocker and Co.
+K.